LEGO Island 2: The Brickster's Revenge (Game Boy Advance)

 The inventory in the game has a fixed slot for each item, however, some of them contain items which are not obtainable anywhere in the game.

 Pepper's house is deconstructed at the start of the game, however rather than Pepper needing to collect a page, Bill Ding immediately rebuilds the house, so this item and its corresponding text goes unused.

 Trading Cards are not completely unused, they appear on the overworld at several locations and when collecting they disappear and give the player a card for their card album.
-For some reason this item has an own inventory slot beside the fact that it never appears there.
+For some reason this item has its own inventory slot despite the fact that it never appears there.

 Ten slots are reserved for items called "Fruit".
 It's likely that these slots are reserved for the delivery minigame of Maggie Post in which the player needs to collect fruits.
 The inventory can't be opened while doing so, making it impossible to see them normally.
 There are no item sprites for these items.